CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_04.md

 * We took the `Boston house prices dataset` and split it up into a train and test set (we haven't used the test set in our code though!)
 * We let Automated Machine Learning evaluate 10 algorithms to predict the house prices in Boston
 * We picked the best performing model
+* There are a [lot more possibilities](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-auto-train) with Automated Machine Learning, especially `Forecasting` is also supported